 - The entire Persona series has this as a game mechanic and a theme.

-- Brelvis from Magellan — Brian Lonsdale, genetically blended in a transporter style experiment gone wrong with his pet dog Elvis, now refers to himself as Brelvis Lonsdog and has melded behaviours and combined human/dog words for certain people, objects and actions.
+- Brelvis from Magellan — Brian Lonsdale, genetically blended with his pet dog Elvis in a Teleporter Accident, now refers to himself as Brelvis Lonsdog and has melded behaviors and combined human/dog words for certain people, objects and actions.

 - A magic mirror in Yet Another Fantasy Gamer Comic showcases the true self of whoever looks at it.
 But it changes every time someone looks at it.
 That is because the true self can be defined in many different and distinct ways.

 - Zuko from Avatar: The Last Airbender feels this way.
-It is amplified when he discovers he is the great-grandson of both Fire Lord Sozin and Roku, the Avatar's previous incarnation.
+On the one hand, he craves the attention and validation of his abusive and distant father, the Firelord, and tries to be like him.
+On the other, his target, the Avatar, would rather be friends than enemies, and Zuko witnesses firsthand the damage that the One Hundred Years' War has caused.
+It is amplified when he discovers he is the grandson of both Fire Lord Sozin and Roku, the Avatar's previous incarnation.

 - Dinobot and Tigatron from Beast Wars.
 The former struggles with his Predacon ideals versus his alliance with the Maximals.
 The latter identifies a little too much with his tiger side, which is purely artificial.

 - Shades of this trope appear in Geri's Game, one of the first Pixar Shorts.
 Playing chess with himself, the old man's personality seems to shift as he goes from playing white to playing black, and he reacts just as if he really were two people.

 - In Batman Beyond, Bruce Wayne reveals that even decades after retiring from crimefighting, in his internal monologue he still thinks of himself as Batman, not his birth name.